bigheada35/edu/04_db/README.md

 select
 	ename,
 	CASE
-		when job = 'MANAGER' then 'ROLE_USER'
+		WHEN job = 'MANAGER'
+		THEN 'ROLE_USER'
 	END
 from emp
 where ename = ?